 Instructions

-- Preheat oven to 350 °F. Prepare a baking sheet with parchment paper or silicone baking mat (or they will stick to the pan).
+- Preheat oven or toaster oven to 350°F. Prepare a baking sheet with parchment paper or silicone baking mat (or they will stick to the pan).

-- In a medium size bowl, peel and mash bananas with a fork or potato masher making sure not to leave any big chucks.
+- In a medium size bowl or large mixing bowl, peel and mash bananas with a fork or potato masher making sure not to leave any big chucks.

 - Add the oats and peanut butter (and any favorite mix-ins) and stir until mixture is well combine.